deepns/deepns.github.io/_posts/2019-12-20-mp4-to-mp3-conversion.md

 def extract_audio(source: str):
     """
-    Extracts the audio from the given source video file and saves into a mp3 file, with same name
+    Extracts the audio from the given source video file and saves into a mp3 file, with same base name
     """
     video = mp.VideoFileClip(source)
     target = path.splitext(source)[0] + ".mp3"